ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 - **_Invariants_**:
   What must always be true about the object state.

-Eiffel provided explicit keywords to make DbC a first-class citizen in the language:
+Eiffel provided explicit keywords to make Design by Contract a first-class citizen in the language:

 | Keyword     | Purpose                                    |
 |-------------|--------------------------------------------|